Why some doctors and nurses to take umbrage at the sight of their beloved scrubs walking about in public.

 Sometimes a snack shop or food truck caters to a nearby medical office or hospital.
 Should an individual wearing scrubs change clothes before buying a breakfast burrito?
 Here are suggestions offered by and for scrub-wearing professionals.

-- It is alright to wear scrubs if you are grabbing a cup of coffee or a snack before work.
+- It is all right to wear scrubs if you are grabbing a cup of coffee or a snack before work.
 Just make sure that you change scrubs for the OR or when handling immunocompromised patients.

 - Avoid wearing scrubs when visiting a friend in the hospital.
 Apart from creating confusion, there’s also the risk of transmitting bad microbes to the patient.